 Canadian citizens and permanent residents can obtain Government of Canada grants and loans depending on:

 You do not have to repay grants.
-However, you have to repay loans within a defined period of time.
+However, you have to repay loans within a defined period.

-If you’re studying as an adult, it may be difficult to attend school full time and work.
+If you’re studying as an adult, it may be difficult to attend school full-time and work.
 So, you may think that returning to school isn’t viable.
-However, adding some Canadian education to your resumé could mean the difference between finding a job in your profession and a “survival job”.
+However, adding Canadian education to your resumé could mean the difference between finding a job in your profession and a “survival job”.

 Helping Your Child Choose Post-Secondary Studies